All the Countries Where You Can RV

 This post may contain affiliate links.
 See our affiliate disclaimer here.

-One note before I jump in, RVing encompasses travel by a number of different vehicles that go by different names in each continent.
-And the term RV is only used here in North America!
-Here are a few of the terms you should know:
+“RVing” encompasses travel by several different vehicles that go by different names on each continent.
+I refer to vehicle camping as RVing, but the term RV is only used here in North America!

 • In North America, RVing means traveling by motorhome, camper, or trailer.